Kim Jong Un Fast Facts

 January 1, 2017 - During a televised address, Kim claims that North Korea is almost ready to begin testing intercontinental ballistic missiles.

-February 13, 2017 - Kim's half-brother dies after being poisoned at Malaysia's Kuala Lumpur International Airport.
+February 13, 2017 - Kim's half-brother, Kim Jong Nam, dies after being poisoned at Malaysia's Kuala Lumpur International Airport.
 South Korea's intelligence agency later says that Kim ordered his death.

-September 22, 2017 - After US President Donald Trump threatens to "totally destroy" North Korea if the US is forced to defend itself or an ally, Kim makes a rare direct statement on North Korean television, saying Trump will "pay dearly," and "I will surely and definitely tame the mentally deranged US dotard with fire."
+September 22, 2017 - After US President Donald Trump threatens to "totally destroy" North Korea if the United States is forced to defend itself or an ally.
+Kim makes a rare direct statement on North Korean television, saying Trump will "pay dearly," and "I will surely and definitely tame the mentally deranged US dotard with fire."

 February 10, 2018 - Extends a formal invitation to South Korean President Moon Jae-in to travel to North Korea.
 Kim Yo Jong, Kim Jong Un's younger sister, presents the invite at Seoul's presidential palace, marking the first time that a member of the North's ruling dynasty has visited since the Korean War, which ended in an armistice in 1953.